Love Com: Creation and development

-According to the afterword of volume 6, Ōtani ("big valley") was going to be named Nakatani ("middle valley"), but Aya Nakahara changed her mind because naka was "too middlin."
+According to the afterword of volume 6, Ōtani ("big valley") was going to be named Nakatani ("middle valley"), but Aya Nakahara changed her mind because naka was "too middlin.
 Almost all of the characters speak in Kansai dialect.

 Media

 Manga

 Written and illustrated by Aya Nakahara, Love Com was serialized in Shueisha's shōjo manga magazine Bessatsu Margaret from 11 August 2001 to 13 November 2006.
 (Note: It was serialized from the September 2001 to the December 2006 issues, released on 11 August 2001 and 13 November 2006, respectively.)
-Additional chapters, released under the title Love Com Plus (ラブ★コン プラス), were published in the same magazine from 13 March to 12 May 2007; (Note: Published from the April to June 2007 issues, released on 13 March and 12 May 2007, respectively.) a final chapter, released as Love Com Final (ラブ★コン ファイナル), was published in the same magazine on 11 August of that same year.
+Additional chapters, released under the title Love Com Plus (ラブ★コン プラス, Rabu Kon Purasu), were published in the same magazine from 13 March to 12 May 2007; (Note: Published from the April to June 2007 issues, released on 13 March and 12 May 2007, respectively.) a final chapter, released as Love Com Final (ラブ★コン ファイナル, Rabu Kon Fainaru), was published in the same magazine on 11 August of that same year.
 (Note: Published in the September 2007 issue of the magazine, released on 11 August of that same year.)
 Shueisha collected its chapters in 17 tankōbon volumes, released from 25 March 2002 to 25 September 2007.

 The manga is licensed in English in North America by Viz Media, who published the volumes from 3 July 2007 to 2 March 2010.
 The Viz edition is licensed for distribution in Australia and New Zealand by Madman Entertainment, which released volume one in May 2008.

 The series is also licensed in France by Delcourt, in Italy by Planet Manga, in Mexico by Grupo Editorial Vid, in Spain by Planeta DeAgostini, in Taiwan by Tong Li Publishing, in Hungary by Mangafan, and in Vietnam by TVM Comics.

 A spin-off volume, titled Love Com Two, was released on 25 September 2012.
 It contains the one-shot chapter Love Com Deluxe (published in Deluxe Margaret on 28 March 2009), the three-chapter story Love Com Two (published in Betsuma Two from 12 May to 13 July 2012), and Nakahara's one-shot story Honey Going.